2017 Course Development Grants

 - The science of genetics has impacted how human beings define, heal, and transform themselves.
-This course will look at philosophical issues that have arisen from biomedical genetics, including fundamental questions about the nature of the gene itself and its role in the history of medicine.
+This course looked at philosophical issues that have arisen from biomedical genetics, including fundamental questions about the nature of the gene itself and its role in the history of medicine.

-- We will look at how genes have featured in changing understandings of human nature, focusing on recent public projects like the Human Genome Project and the Precision Medicine Initiative.
+- Students considered how genes have featured in changing understandings of human nature, focusing on recent public projects like the Human Genome Project and the Precision Medicine Initiative.

-- Finally, we will turn to some of the ethical repercussions of the rise of genetics, such as ownership of genetic data, biomedical engineering, and genetic enhancement.
+- The course explored of the ethical repercussions of the rise of genetics, such as ownership of genetic data, biomedical engineering, and genetic enhancement.